Skip to content

 Luke 13:34

-I bring this up not to give you a lesson about the fallibility of the great scientists you might study in physics or biology this semester, but because when one is about to embark on a journey (such as another year of high school), he needs to know who’s playing the lead role.
+I bring this up not to give you a lesson about the fallibility of great scientists, but because when one is about to embark on a journey (such as another year of high school), he needs to know who’s playing the lead role.

 In all things, keep your focus on Jesus.